SophieDufrane/celebrateit-platform/README.md

 - The model representing a recognition story should have been named `Recognition` instead of `Post`.
 - The use of `post` throughout serializers, views, and URLs became semantically ambiguous once nominations were introduced.
-- This naming limitation was preserved to avoid heavy refactoring and potential migration issues close to the project deadline.
+- This naming limitation was preserved to avoid heavy refactoring and potential migration issues after the backend was deployed and development had progressed on the frontend.

 Despite the naming mismatch, internal consistency was maintained, and the API functionality remained clear and testable.